Inflatable

-An inflatable is an object that can be inflated with a gas, usually with air, but hydrogen, helium and nitrogen are also used.
+An inflatable is an object that can be inflated with a gas, usually with air, but hydrogen, helium, and nitrogen are also used.
 One of several advantages of an inflatable is that it can be stored in a small space when not inflated, since inflatables depend on the presence of a gas to maintain their size and shape.
 Function fulfillment per mass used compared with non-inflatable strategies is a key advantage.
 Stadium cushions, impact guards, vehicle wheel inner tubes, emergency air bags, and inflatable space habitats employ the inflatable principle.
 Inflation occurs through several strategies: pumps, ram-air, blowing, and suction.

 Although the term inflatable can refer to any type of inflatable object, the term is often used in boating to specifically refer to inflatable boats.

 Types

 High-pressure vs. low-pressure

 A distinction is made between high-pressure and low-pressure inflatables.
 In a high-pressure inflatable, structural limbs like pillars and arches are built out of a tough, flexible material and then inflated at a relatively high pressure.
 These limbs hold up passive membranes.
-The space where the visitors or inhabitants stay is at normal atmospheric pressure.
+The space where the visitors or inhabitants stay is under normal atmospheric pressure.
 For example, airplane emergency rafts are high-pressure inflatable structures.
 Low-pressure inflatables, on the other hand, are slightly pressurized environments completely held up by internal pressure.
 In other words, the visitors or inhabitants experience a slightly higher than normal pressure.
 Low-pressure inflatables are usually built of lighter materials.
 Both types of inflatables (the low-pressure type more so) are somewhat susceptible to high winds.